 There exists a strong need for in situ measurements of atmospheric neutral and ion composition and density, not only for studies of the dynamic ionosphere-thermosphere-mesosphere system but simply to define the steady state background atmospheric conditions.

-The Heliophysics Division of GSFC has developed a compact INMS for in situ measurements of ions and neutrals H, He, N, O, N2, O2 with M/dM of approximately 12 at an incoming energy range of 0-50 eV.
-The INMS instrument is based on front end optics, post acceleration, gated time of flight, ESA (Electrostatic Analyzer) and CEM (Channel Electron Multiplier) or MCP (Micro Channel Plate) detectors.
+The Heliophysics Division of GSFC has developed a compact INMS for in situ measurements of ions and neutrals H, He, N, O, N2, and O2 with M/dM of approximately 12 at an incoming energy range of 0-50 eV.
+The INMS instrument is based on front-end optics, post acceleration, gated time of flight, ESA (Electrostatic Analyzer) and CEM (Channel Electron Multiplier) or MCP (Micro Channel Plate) detectors.